RHIT-CSSE/csse332/docs/unofficial.md

 ## Annoying your professor

-If you have made it this far reading this document, you get the privilege of overloading my email inbox with the flags of your favorite World Cup team.
-If you do not like soccer and are following the World Cup, then you can send me a funny picture of your pet.
+Students in Sections 1, 2, and 3, if you have made it this far reading this document, you get the privilege of overloading my (Mohammad's) email inbox with a funny picture of your pet.
 If you don't have any pets, then you can send me a picture of your favorite Norse or Greek deity.

 <!--